Jimmy Carter UFO incident: Object and investigation

-According to an investigation carried out in 1976, some seven years after the event, most of those present at the meeting either did not recall the event, or did not recall it as being anything important.
+According to an investigation carried out in 1976, most of those present at the meeting either did not recall the event, or did not recall it as being anything important.
 According to Fred Hart, the only guest contacted who remembered seeing the object: "It seems like there was a little—like a blue light or something or other in the sky that night—like some kind of weather balloon they send out or something ... it had been pretty far back in my mind."

 While puzzled by the object and its origins, Carter himself later said that, while he had considered the object to be a UFO—on the grounds it was unexplained—his knowledge of physics had meant he had not believed himself to be witnessing an alien spacecraft.

 On January 6, 1969, the sky was clear in Leary and the planet Venus was near its maximum brightness and in the direction described by Carter.
 Ufologist Robert Sheaffer concluded that the object that Carter witnessed was a misidentification of Venus.
 Ufologist Allan Hendry did calculations and agrees with the assessment of it being Venus.
 This could also be the Venus "halo", as was discussed on The Skeptics' Guide to the Universe podcast #105 in a 2007 interview with Jimmy Carter.
 In the interview Carter stated that he did not believe the object was Venus, explaining that he was an amateur astronomer and knew what Venus looked like.
 He also said that as a scientist he did not believe it was an alien craft and at the time assumed it was probably a military aircraft from a nearby base.
 However, he said that the object did not make any sound like a helicopter would do.
 Carter also said that he did not believe that any extraterrestrials have visited Earth.
 In the podcast interview, he also stated he knows of no government cover-up of extraterrestrial visits and that the rumors that the CIA refused to give him information about UFOs are not true.

 In 2016, the hosts of episode #561 of The Skeptics' Guide to the Universe podcast read a letter forwarded by a member of the Carter family from Carl G. "Jere" Justus, giving his explanation of Carter's UFO sighting: